Ranjitha75388/projects/AWS/Resourses.md

   ems-ops:
     driver: bridge
 ```
-- by using ALB we access access in browser.
+- by using ALB we can access application in browser.

-  ## Secrets manager
+### Create Secrets manager
   1.create secrets manager using other type database
   store
   2.IAM permission give secrets ec2 -->modify IAM role